-The ixutil command line utility is an importing and exporting command line utility that allows the preservation and migration of CA Service Catalog data between computers.
-You can use ixutil to migrate new and updated objects, including policies, from one computer to another.
-If necessary, you export and import policies when you upgrade or migrate CA Service Catalog.
-You also export and import policies when you upgrade your computer or if a computer fails.
+The IXUTIL command line utility is an importing and exporting command line utility that allows the preservation and migration of CA Service Catalog data between computers.
+You can use IXUTIL to export and import new and updated objects, including policies, from one computer to another.
+You can export and import policies in the following cases:

-To export and import policies
+- When you upgrade or migrate CA Service Catalog

+- When you upgrade your computer

+- When the server fails

+Note: You can also use the Import Export Utility on the product UI to import and export policies.
+This utility provides a GUI for importing and exporting policies and other objects.
-- 1. Open the CA Service Catalog command prompt on any Service View computer. - 2.
-Enter one or more of the following commands: - To export all policies in all business units, enter the following command:

-ixutil export policy -f filename

-• To export all policies in a business unit, enter the following command:

-ixutil export policy -f filename - domain business unit name

-• To export a single policy, use the following command:

-ixutil export policy -f filename -policy name -domain name

-If the name contains spaces, enclose the name in double quotation marks, as follows:

-ixutil export policy -policy "Mobile Device Policy--Tier 1" ...

-To export multiple policies, enclose the names in double quotation marks, and separate the names with commas, as follows.

-ixutil export policy -policy "Mobile Device Policy--Tier 1, Mobile Device Policy--Tier 2, Mobile Device Policy--Tier 3" ...

-To export a folder containing one or more policies, enter the following command:

-ixutil export policy -f filename -folder name -domain name
+- 1. Open the CA Service Catalog command prompt on any Catalog Component computer. - 2.
+Enter one or more of the following commands: - To export all policies in all business units, enter the following command: ixutil export policy -f file - To export all policies in a business unit, enter the following command: - ixutil export policy -f file businessunit businessunit id - To export a single policy, use the following command: - ixutil export policy -f file -policy name -businessunit id - If the name contains spaces, enclose the name in double quotation marks, as follows: - ixutil export policy -policy "Mobile Device Policy--Tier 1" ... - To export multiple policies, enclose the names in double quotation marks, and separate the names with commas, as follows. - ixutil export policy -policy "Mobile Device Policy--Tier 1, Mobile Device Policy--Tier 2, Mobile Device Policy--Tier 3" ... - To export a folder containing one or more policies, enter the following command: - ixutil export policy -f file -folder name -businessunit id ixutil import policy -f file -businessunit id